klauseduard/under-over-models/chapters/03-organizational-models.md

 [Domain-Driven Design](https://www.domainlanguage.com/ddd/) (DDD) is particularly valuable for complex domains with intricate business rules and relationships in software development.
 It helps focus effort on what's most critical and deliberately manage complexity rather than letting it emerge accidentally.
 A Bounded Context in DDD acts as an explicit boundary within which a particular subdomain model is consistent and well-understood, providing a mechanism to create necessary, deliberate partitions within the larger organizational or system landscape.

+The concept was first introduced by Eric Evans in his seminal book [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) (2003), which remains the foundational text for understanding these principles.

 By strategically designing team structures around Bounded Contexts, organizations can proactively align their organizational models with intended system architectures.
 This often involves creating autonomous teams responsible for specific system components or modules reflecting a particular subdomain.
 Clear ownership encourages modular and decoupled architectures, as teams operate independently, develop a deep understanding and specialized **[Ubiquitous Language](https://www.agilealliance.org/glossary/ubiquitous-language/)** for their context, and focus on well-defined interfaces for interaction with other contexts. **[Context Mapping](https://www.oreilly.com/library/view/what-is-domain-driven/9781492057802/ch04.html)**, another DDD tool, becomes essential for visualizing and managing the relationships *between* these team/system boundaries.

 Furthermore, the Inverse Conway Maneuver emphasizes defining explicit communication pathways and interaction modes between teams aligned with Bounded Contexts.
 Intentionally structuring how teams collaborate helps foster the desired level of coupling between system components.
 For instance, tight integration needs can be supported by promoting close collaboration (e.g., a Partnership context map pattern), while decoupled architectures might use more formal, API-driven communication protocols between teams (e.g., an [Anticorruption Layer](https://martinfowler.com/bliki/AnticorruptionLayer.html) or [Open Host Service](https://ddd-practitioners.com/home/glossary/bounded-context/bounded-context-relationship/open-host-service/) pattern).